nerddude24/packed-restaurant/README.md

 # packed-restaurant

-A webpack restaurant application made only using JS and CSS.
+A restaurant application made with Webpack that changes content dynamically.

-# running
+# Running

 clone the repo, then run inside it `npm run build` or `npx webpack` to build the project.

-then open the dist/index.html file in your browser.
+and open the dist/index.html file in your browser.